t-will-gillis/T_Will_Gillis_Portfolio/README.md

 # Project 0: [Python Flask App](https://github.com/t-will-gillis/beer_rater_app)
 #### Python, Flask, HTML/CSS, SQLite, PostgreSQL

 **Description:** App for cataloging beers.
 Non-users are able to review the ratings, and users are able to log in, add breweries, add beers, and add reviews.
-Admin user is allowed full CRUD access.
+Admin user is allowed full access to REST API.
 This is created using the Flask Python miniframework, Jinja templates, Flask-WTForms, SQLAlchemy, SQLite and PostgreSQL.

 [Flask Beer Rater App](https://twillgillis.pythonanywhere.com/)